 But as much as we love Vasari, he was wrong about Gothic Art.
-The gothic style was unique in that it was lead not by writing or art or music, but by architecture.
+The gothic style was unique in that it was led not by writing or art or music, but by architecture.
 The entire gothic aesthetic can be traced back to the race for height.
-In medieval europe—similar to today—if you wanted to make a statement, you built a big building.
+In medieval Europe, similar to today, if you wanted to make a statement, you built a big building.
 And the only way to build a big building was to build it out of stone.
 But the previous styles of architecture, the Romanesque, was limited.
 The taller the building, the bigger the columns needed to hold up the roof.
 So gothic style began with the pointed arch, an innovation borrowed from Islamic architecture.
 Arches could be used to spread the weight of the roof between columns, so the columns themselves could be more delicate, and the building could be taller.

 While gothic architecture swings far from the Romanesque, It can be difficult to identify the nuances of gothic painting, which remained very byzantine in style until the dawn of the renaissance.
 The trick is to look for the beginnings of expression.
 In gothic art, the rigid byzantine icons begin to soften, the Virgin Mary looks like she might actually care about little Jesus, and more care is taken to place characters in a living background, rather than on a field of gold leaf.
 Simone Martini is a good example of this progress, as is Giotto, who perched at the very edge of the renaissance.